supaglue-labs/supaglue/docs/docs/intro.md

 ## How it works

-There are 3 main steps for developers to integrate with Supaglue:

-1. Embed authentication link into your application.
-This allows your customers to authenticate with their CRM.
+Developers can integrate with Supaglue in an hour or less:

+1. Create a Supaglue Cloud account or spin up Supaglue locally, and get your API key.
+2. Configure your integration scopes and OAuth credentials.
+3. Add an Embedded Link in your application.
+4. Create Supaglue customers for each customer using your application.
-2. Upon authentication, Supaglue syncs data from your customers' CRMs into Supaglue's database, where it is cached, mapped to a common data model, and exposed through a unified REST API.
+5. Your customers connect their CRMs to your app, and Supaglue syncs their datainto Supaglue's backend, where it is cached, mapped to a common data model, and exposed through a unified REST API.
-3. Developers access the Supaglue API from within their application, to read data from and write data to their customers' CRMs.
+6. You access the Supaglue API from within your application, to help read data from and write data to your customers' CRMs.

 Supaglue consists of the following components: